byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 ## Customizing Your Experience

 - **Add Your Own Content:** Follow the guide at [**Embedding New Content**](../development/embedding.md) to embed your own documents as vectorstores.
-- **Customize the Web Interface:** Change the parameters of the **App_Manager** in your Flask script to change the color and icons used by the web interface.
-(For more information on the App_Manager class, refer to the source code documentation on [blueprints](../autodoc/maeser/maeser.blueprints.rst)).
+- **Customize the Web Interface:** Change the parameters of the **AppManager** in your Flask script to change the color and icons used by the web interface.
+(For more information on the AppManager class, refer to the source code documentation on [blueprints](../autodoc/maeser/maeser.blueprints.rst)).
 - **Add Authentication:** Download one of the `flask_*_user_management_example.py` scripts to configure GitHub or LDAP authentication.
 See [**User Management Setup**](../development/flask_example.md#user-management-setup) in the **Maeser Example (with Flask & User Management)** documentation page for instructions on how to configure authentication.

 ---